-The other night, as I sat on my bathroom floor painting my toenails, Chase walked in and asked if he could soak in the bath.
-I should have known something was up; he always takes a shower.
+The other night, as I sat on my bathroom floor painting my toenails, Chase walked in and asked if he could soak in the bath, I did see him browsing the internet about united kingdom shower baths trends but I should have known something was up; he always takes a shower.

 He ran the water, added some bubbles, stepped in, sat down and closed the shower curtain.
 He said something that I couldn’t hear over the running bath water.